nhoizey/nicolas-hoizey.photo/src/photos/scarlet-ibis/index.md

 The Scarlet ibis resembles most of the other species of ibis, but its remarkably brilliant scarlet coloration makes it unmistakable.

-inhabits tropical South America and part of the Caribbean.
+It inhabits tropical South America and part of the Caribbean.
 It is one of the two national birds of Trinidad and Tobago.